You already know that you need a degree to get to where you want to go careerwise.

 - Military service schools and training as recommended by the American Council on Education

-- Licenses, certifications and programs of study approved by Thomas Edison State University’s Office for the Assessment of Professional and Workplace Learning
+- Licenses, certifications and programs of study approved by Thomas Edison State University’s Office of Professional Learning Review

 Costs for the 2018-2019 Academic YearFirst ACE Transcript: $20Additional ACE Transcripts: $15College/University Transcript: $15 on average, although costs vary due to school fees, delivery fees and quantity orderedElectronic Joint Service Transcript (JST): FreeCommunity College of the Air Force Transcript: Free + postage fees if requested by mailAcademic Program Review (APR) at TESU: Free